aliciayuting/CloudlabSetup/installation/README.md

 for pipeline2.

-Install sensevoice's dependencies from its requirements.txt,  and ```pip install kaldi-native-fbank```
+Install sensevoice's dependencies from its requirements.txt,  and ```pip install kaldi-native-fbank```, transformer version different from pipeline1 >=4.43 <4.46